 Natural disasters have you scratching your head about what this world is coming to?
-Work joyfully to help those suffering through loss, give cheerfully and generously to causes supporting recovery.
+Work joyfully to help those suffering through loss, giving cheerfully and generously to causes supporting recovery.

 Let joy accompany you all the days of your life.
-This is not saying that you need to happy about the negative and painful things in the world.
-It does not mean that you don’t feel hurt, upset or disappointed, but joy in the Lord is a deep and strong foundation.
-Instead, joy is a trust in God, in the middle of the pain, that moves you to have hope, to have a positive outlook.
+This is not saying that you need to be happy about the negative and painful things in the world.
+It does not mean that you don’t feel hurt, upset or disappointed, but joy in the Lord is your deep and strong foundation.
+Joy means that your trust in God, in the middle of the pain, moves you to have hope, to have a positive outlook.

 Remember the student I told you about in the first post?
 When I graded her paper, you know how I responded: “Awesome paper.”
 Here’s why.
 She finished by saying something that was very meaningful: